bonesmoses/tab_tier/README.md

 --- | ---
 root_retain | A PostgreSQL INTERVAL of how long in days to keep data in the root table before moving it to one of the child partitions.
 Smallest granularity is one day.
 Default: 3 months. part_period | A PostgreSQL INTERVAL dictating the period of time each partition should represent.
 The smallest granularity is one day.
-Default: 1 month. part_tablespace | Which tablespace should new partitions inhabit?
+Default: 1 month. lts_threshold | A PostgreSQL INTERVAL outlining how long data should reside within tier partitions before being moved to long term storage.
+Default: 2 years. part_tablespace | Which tablespace should new partitions inhabit?
 This is in the case tab_tier is used as a pseudo-archival system where a slower tier of storage is used for older partitioned data.
 Default: pg_default.

-While these settings are globally defined for the extension, they can also be changed on an individual basis by setting the `part_tablespace` column in the `tier_root` table for each registered root table.
+While these settings are globally defined for the extension, they can also be changed on an individual basis by setting the corresponding columns in the `tier_root` table for each registered root table.

 Tables